 Air Quality Conformity.
 Air Quality-The Pumpkin Center Roadway Rehabilitation project is exempt from regional conformity under Table 3, Title 40, Section 93.127, of the U.S. Code of Federal Regulations.
 The project was presented to Interagency Consultation Partners and was found not to be a “Project of Air Quality Concern”.
 Concurrence from Caltrans and U.S. Environmental Protection Agency was received on September 19, 2019.

 Air Quality Conformity.
-Prior to the adoption of the TIP, there shall first be a determination of conformity in accordance with the procedures described in § 1.5.7 of this Part.
+Prior to the adoption of an amendment to the TIP, there shall first be a determination of conformity in accordance with the procedures described in § 1.5.7 of this Part.

 Air Quality Conformity.
 FHWA is responsible for initiating formal transportation conformity consultation and issuing conformity findings/ determinations on MPO Transportation Plans and Transportation Improvement Programs (TIP) in non-attainment or maintenance areas consistent with the requirements of the Environmental Protection Agency (EPA)/DOT regulations.
 Project level conformity is demonstrated by FHWA within the context of NEPA documents.
 Amendments to Transportation Plans and TIPs that affect regional transportation emissions require new conformity determinations and findings to be made by the MPO and the FHWA respectively.
 AHTD will ensure that a conformity-finding letter is obtained from FHWA before TIPs/projects can be approved or amended into the Arkansas Statewide Transportation Improvement Program (STIP).